salilab/imp/doc/tutorial/rnapolii_2.md

 representation = bm.get_representation()
 \endcode

-The representation object returned holds a list of molecular hierarchies that define the model, that are passed to subsequent functions.
+The \link IMP::pmi::representation::Representation representation \endlink object returned holds a list of molecular hierarchies that define the model, that are passed to subsequent functions.

 \code{.py}
 # Randomize the initial configuration before sampling